 I have to say, when I started my first job in Recruitment in 1999 I thought; finding people jobs - that sounds rewarding and a fun option as a career.
 I like helping people so let’s give this a crack.

 What I quickly realised is that there is an awful lot that goes into actually finding the right people for the right roles but it's even harder to find a role to recruit for in the first place and a huge amount that happens in between all this that needs to be organised and taken care of.

 My name is David Landau.
-I’ve worked as a Recruiter in both London and Sydney, co-founded my own recruitment agency called Richard Lloyd in 2008 and today I will give you a high-level crash course of the realities of working as an agency Recruiter.
-Here is what we will cover:
+I’ve worked as a Recruiter in both London and Sydney, co-founded my own recruitment agency called Richard Lloyd in 2008 and today I will give you a high-level crash course on the realities of working as an agency Recruiter.

-To ensure transparency here, in agency recruitment, typically, a client is the person within a company that has engaged the Recruiter to find the right talent for their job vacancy.
+To ensure transparency here, in agency recruitment, typically, a client is the person within a company that has engaged the Recruiter to find them talent.
 On the flip side of this, a Candidate is a job seeker.
 Candidates can be split into three categories:

 In a nutshell, what you want to be doing as a Recruiter is to be representing clients with appealing job opportunities whilst having the ability to find and engage the right candidates that will be excited by these roles.

 Recruitment is not a job where people typically stand up at school when they are young and say: “When I grow up I want to be a recruitment consultant”.
 The majority of people fall into Recruitment by mistake rather than by design.
 That being said Recruitment is a $700 billion dollar industry globally and is a job that I for one have grown to love over the years.
 It is not an easy job and I'd describe it as a ‘rollercoaster ride of emotions’ but it can be truly rewarding in a number of ways.
 I don't think I will ever get bored of the reaction of hearing someone squealing with joy about landing their dream job.